adaltas/node-shell/src/plugins/args.coffee.md

         return params if helping
         # Check against required options
         for _, option of config.options
+          # Handler required
-          if option.required
+          required = if typeof option.required is 'function' !!option.required.call null,
+              config: config
+              command: command
+          else !!option.required
           throw utils.error [
-              'Required Option Argument:'
+            'Required Option:'
             "the \"#{option.name}\" option must be provided"
-            ] unless params[option.name]?
+          ] if required and not params[option.name]?
+          # Handle one_of
           if option.one_of
             values = params[option.name]
-            if not option.required and values isnt undefined values = [values] unless Array.isArray values
+            if not required and values isnt undefined values = [values] unless Array.isArray values
               for value in values
                 throw utils.error [